MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 ## Install multiple languages as part of deploying Office

-If your users don't have permission to install Office languages from the Office 365 portal, you can use the Office Deployment Tool to install Office 365 ProPlus in multiple languages.
-To do so, use the [Office Customization Tool](https://config.office.com/) to add multiple languages.
+To install Office 365 ProPlus in multiple languages, use the [Office Customization Tool](https://config.office.com/) to add the languages you want, and then use the Office Deployment Tool or Configuration Manager to deploy Office in those languages.

 > [!NOTE]
 > The primary language selected in the Office Customization Tool determines the Shell UI language.
 The Shell UI is the language that is used to display shortcuts, right-click context menus, and tooltips.
 If you decide that you want to change the Shell UI language after an initial installation, you have to uninstall Office and reinstall it.